salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # summary

-Create a new application from a template.
+Create a new app from a template.

 # description